nacefguessaymi/mscbio2025/lecture-01/README.md

 ```bash
 pixi init --input ./environment.yml ../
 ```
+The YAML file for this lecture was downloaded to this directory, but the environment needs to be set up in the base directory for the repo one directory up.
+To test the environment I wrote a short python script that calls the version of all the packages after import.
+This was
 #### Automation Script
 This was all put in a bash script in this directory `./lecture-01-environment-setup.sh` that can be used to automate this.
 #### Testing the Environment